JanneMattila/www/docs/_posts/2024/02/2024-02-17-entra-id-governance-and-lifecycle-workflows.markdown

   - They will get access to confidential IT systems and areas for the duration of their visit
 - Few ready-made business roles are defined
-- Granting access to these business roles is handled by end users from those departments and not by any centralized function like IT department or support
+- Granting access to these business roles is handled by end users from those business functions and not by any centralized function like IT department or support
 - Entra ID Group memberships are synchronized to the on-premises Active Directory groups
   - On-premises systems use these groups for access management

-Read more about group member synchronization [here](https://learn.microsoft.com/en-us/entra/identity/hybrid/cloud-sync/govern-on-premises-groups).
+Read more about group synchronization [here](https://learn.microsoft.com/en-us/entra/identity/hybrid/cloud-sync/govern-on-premises-groups).

-Here you can see a list of different workflows defining temporary employee accesses:
+Here you can see a list of different workflows:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/17/entra-id-governance-and-lifecycle-workflows/workflows2.png" %}